Parameters

 Tweakpane

-Tweakpane is a javascript library that lets you quickly setup and display a interactive pane for adjusting parameters.
+Tweakpane is a JavaScript library that lets you quickly set up and display an interactive pane for adjusting parameters.

 Coding Challenges